dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 ```

 ### StatisticsGen
-StatisticsGen generates usefull statistics that helps diving into the data and understanding its characteristics.
+StatisticsGen generates useful statistics that help diving into the data and understanding its characteristics.
 It also comes with visualization tools.

-For instance, in the following example the column `trip_start_hour` seems to have a time window between 5am and 6am where data is missing.
-Such histogram helps determine the area we need to focus on to fix any data related problems.
-In this we need to get more data, otherwise the inference for 6am data will be overgeneralized.
+For instance, in the following example the column `trip_start_hour` seems to have a time window between 5 am and 6 am where data is missing.
+Such a histogram helps determine the area we need to focus on to fix any data-related problems.
+In this we need to get more data, otherwise, the inference for 6 am data will be overgeneralized.

 ![TFX-components-StatisticsGen-viz]({{ "assets/2020/09/20200908-tfx-components-StatisticsGen-viz.png" | absolute_url }}){: .center-image }